kora-projects/kora-docs/mkdocs/docs/en/documentation/cache.md

 For such an `@Cache`, an implementation is generated and added to the graph, so it can be injected as a dependency.

 The `value` argument in `@Cache` defines the full path to the configuration of the specific cache.
+It points at the configuration object of that cache, so the config keys can live under a nested path such as `mycache.config { ... }`, or flat directly under the path such as `my-cache { ... }` as used in the example projects.
+Both forms are valid; pick one and keep the config keys under it.

 ===! ":fontawesome-brands-java: `Java`"